 East of the Great Plains, nearly all are black.
 These were the first bears early settlers saw, hence the name.
 The melanin in black fur makes the fur resistant to abrasion in the brushy understory of eastern forests.
 In forested states that border the Great Plains, 5% to 25% are shades of brown rather than black.
 About 5% are brown in Minnesota.
 Blond or white individuals are rare in Minnesota, but a young white male was seen near Orr, MN, in 1997 and 1998.

 In western states that have mountain meadows and open park-like forests, over half the black bears (Ursus americanus cinnamomum) are brown, cinnamon, or blond.
 Light colored fur reduces heat stress in open sunlight and allows the bears to feed longer in open, food-rich habitats.
 The lighter colored fur may also camouflage them from predators in those open areas.
 Ice Age predators undoubtedly used to kill black bears in open areas where the bears couldn’t escape up trees.
 Grizzly bears still do that in some areas today.

-Honey, the resident female black bear here at the North American Bear Center, is cinnamon colored.
+Honey, resident female black bear at the North American Bear Center, (1996-2016), was cinnamon colored.
 She came from captive stock of unknown origin but likely has roots in the west.

 Some non-black black bears bleach in the sun.
 New dark brown fur can bleach to nearly blond by the time it is shed the next summer.

 Two rare color phases are found in coastal British Columbia and southeastern Alaska where populations are isolated by mountains.
 The Kermode bear, a subspecies of black bear (Ursus americanus kermodei), lives on a few islands along the coast of British Columbia.
 Most of them are black, but in some areas up to 20% are creamy white and called Spirit Bears.